tristan-tyler/Humbler-Unbundler/README.md

    - Log In
    - Press enter in `terminal`
 1. Console will output messages about redemption, the process may take quite a while (it did for me)
-   - Open the browser console and go to the newtwork tab if you want to see the requests
+   - Open the browser console and go to the network tab (usually F12) if you want to see the requests being made
 1. Browser will close when complete
 1. File .used_keys will be generated for future runs of the tool (skips redemption call so we don't waste time on stuff we know is already used)